ceramic-sf/quick-boi-source/bolq.md

 Making choices about what is the right thing to do needs to go beyond suffering, because we may one day solve all suffering.
 ```

 If we were to eliminate all suffering in the future, we would still need to [choose what to do next](#moral-knowledge).
-This would involved makng decisions without having the concept of suffering as a guide.
+This would involved making decisions without having the concept of suffering as a guide.
 Hence, some other system is required.

 *Morality should not be about suffering because in a post-suffering world there are still moral choices to be made about what to do next.*